Joe7web/js-work-day-scheduler/README.md

 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar

-   //The current day is to be displayed under ".lead" formatted as Thursday, September 16th using moment .js
+  //DONE //The current day is to be displayed under  formatted as Thursday, September 16th using moment .js